Project 2 - Parallel HTTP Server

 There are many web server benchmarking tools.
 How do we choose a suitable tool?
 They fall into two main categories:

-- "Classic" designs: These tools (including FunkLoad, ab aka "Apache Bench", JMeter, and httperf) are flexible and generate a wide range of measurements.
-However, they may be slower than the web server they are attempting to profile!
+- "Classic" designs: These tools (including FunkLoad, ab aka "Apache Bench", Siege, JMeter, and httperf) are flexible and generate a wide range of measurements.
+However, if poorly configured, they may be slower than the web server they are attempting to profile!

 - "Modern" designs: These tools (including weighttp and wrk) use the same parallel, event-driven code style employed by the most sophisticated web servers.
 Although they produce only simple results (simple == streamlined), they can create a blizzard of requests sufficient to saturate most web servers.

-Tip: If you really want to get good measurements, this blog post has helpful advice on how to setup your experiments in order to avoid gathering useless, misleading results.
-All the points are good advice, but the following rules are particularly important for this project:
+Tip: If you really want to get good measurements, this blog post has helpful advice on how to setup your experiments in order to avoid gathering misleading results.
+Useful tips include:

 - Do not run the performance tester on same machine as your web server, as they will compete for resources.
 Instead, use two different computers.

 - Verify that the network connecting the web server machine and performance tester machine is not congested before running the test.